hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 Running the examples from the help page can be quite illuminating when exploring the range of possibilities.

 ***
-**Exercise?**

-Was thinking the below code could be a possible answer key and for the exercise provided with empty arguments - we maybe don't need to include all of these options as its a bit overwhelming, but ask to fill in some of the arguments and add any additional ones that they choose?

-Customize some of these options to output a figure similar to that in the paper.
+**Exercise**

+Below we provide a skeleton of the publication-quality `venn.diagram` code.
+The value of these arguments - `col`, `fill`, `cat.pos`, `cat.col` - are left empty.
+Please fill in those values so that the final figure looks similar to that in the paper (see below).

 ```r
 # Up-regulated genes